- May 18, 2022

 Why Country-by-country reporting shouldn’t be neglected

 Submitting incorrect information or failure to submit a MNE group membership notification results in a fine of RUB 50,000; and in case of CbCR, Master file or Local file – RUB 100,000 for each report.
-The good news is that the penalties won’t be effective till 2020 (excluding fines for absence or incorrect data in the Local file).

 We would also like to note that absence or incorrect information in the MNE group membership notification may result in penalties not only from Russian Service but also from foreign tax authorities and negatively affect the whole group of companies.